7.1 General context

 - help maintain or create positive living conditions and a favourable environment for young people and their families.

-The Early Prevention in Childhood programme with services for parents from pregnancy onwards and families with children under three was first enshrined in law with the Federal Child Protection Act (Bundeskinderschutzgesetz, BKiSchG) on 1 January 2012.
-The BKiSchG regulates preventive and active child protection in Germany.
+The Federal Child Protection Act (Bundeskinderschutzgesetz, BKiSchG) regulates preventive and active child protection in Germany.
 At its core is the Act on Cooperation and Information in Child Protection (Gesetz zur Kooperation und Information im Kinderschutz, KKG).
-Designed to protect the well-being and to promote the development of children, it is made up mainly of regulations for relevant stakeholders involved in early prevention, for example professionals from child and youth services, the social services, education and health services.
-In this context, it is paramount that the activities of child and youth services are coordinated with the health services, pregnancy counselling, early years education and also programmes to secure basic material needs.
+In this context, it is paramount that the activities of child and youth services are coordinated with the health services and programmes to secure basic material needs.

-The child protection guidelines (Kinderschutzleitlinie, long version, PDF, 6.55 MB) published in February 2019 by the Association of the Scientific Medical Societies in Germany (Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften e.V., AWMF) are the first evidence-based guidelines of this kind to be developed jointly by relevant professional bodies and organisations.
+The child protection guidelines (Kinderschutzleitlinie) published in 2019 by the Association of the Scientific Medical Societies in Germany (Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften e.V., AWMF) are the first evidence-based guidelines of this kind to be developed jointly by relevant professional bodies and organisations.

 Health targets